mmmSergey/mmmSergey/README.md

 - 👋 Hi, I’m @mmmSergey
-- 👀 I’m interested in JavaScript/PHP/MYSQL
+- 👀 I’m interested in JavaScript
 - 📫 How to reach me mmmsergeyvetrov@gmail.com

 <!---